-Allows the sequence to wait at the defined sequence step until an external trigger arrives using the Trigger A or B input on the rear panel of the AWG, the front panel Trigger A or B buttons, the instrument's internal trigger, or through program control.
-This mode is enabled by setting the Wait field in the sequence configuration to the desired trigger event (Trigger A, Trigger B, or Internal).
+Allows the sequence to wait at the defined index or waveform until an external trigger arrives using the external trig A or B input on the rear panel of the AWG, through the front panel or through program control.
+This mode is enabled by setting the Wait field in the sequence configuration to ON.
 Once it gets the trigger event, the sequence will play that waveform.

-• Flags
+Flags